yhguodu/LinuxCmd/README.md

 # LinuxCmd
 for linux command learning

-record the cmd when daily encounter
+record the cmd daily encounter